 \subsubsection{Label}

 Let $l=(v,\Vec{a},\Vec{g})$ denote a \emph{label}, where $v$ is a joint vertex, $\Vec{a}$ is a binary vector of length $M$, and $\Vec{g}$ is a \emph{cost vector} of length $N$.
-Here, each component $g^i, i\in I$ corresponds to the path cost of agent $i$.
-Intuitively, each label $l$ identifies a joint path from $v_o$ to $v$ that visits a subset of targets as described by $\Vec{a}$ and with path costs as specified by $\Vec{g}$.
-To simplify the presentation, given a label $l$, let $v(l),\Vec{a}(l), \Vec{g}(l)$ denote the corresponding component in $l$, and let $v^i(l)$ denote the vertex of agent $i$ in $v(l)$, $i\in I$.
-Furthermore, let $g_{max}(l):=\max_{i\in I}\Vec{g}(l)$ denote the maximum path cost over all agents in $\Vec{g}(l)$.
-To solve the \abbrMCPFMax in Def.~\ref{dms:def:problem_mcpfMax}, the algorithm needs to find a label $l$, whose corresponding joint path leads all agents to visit all targets and eventually reach the goals, and $g_{max}(l)$ is the \emph{objective value} to be minimized.
+Here, each component $g^i, i\in I$ is the path cost of agent $i$. {\blue During the search}, each label $l$ identifies a joint path from $v_o$ to $v$ that visits a subset of targets as described by $\Vec{a}$ and with path cost $\Vec{g}$.
+Given $l$, let $v(l),\Vec{a}(l), \Vec{g}(l)$ denote the corresponding component in $l$, and let $v^i(l)$ denote the vertex of agent $i$ in $v(l)$, $i\in I$.
+Let $g_{max}(l):=\max_{i\in I}\Vec{g}(l)$ denote the maximum path cost over all agents in $\Vec{g}(l)$.
+To solve the \abbrMCPFMax in Def.~\ref{dms:def:problem_mcpfMax}, the planner searches for a label $l$, whose corresponding joint path leads all agents to visit all targets and eventually reaches the goals, and $g_{max}(l)$ is the \emph{objective value} to be minimized.